lightstep/cloud-native-observability/000 - glossary.md

 information.

 _Microservice_: A service in a distributed system that generally handles a well defined and tightly scoped amount of work.
-These services are generally designed to be available over a network link.
 An example would be an authorization and authentication service.

 _SLA_: A Service Level Agreement, a contractual instrument between parties about